elixir-nx/nx/README.md

 ## Running

-You can build up computations but not compile them yet.
+You can build up computations and run them using `Exla.run/0`.